Passive Optical Network: What is PON?

 It is hard to scale this type of network, but it may be a good trade-off under some circumstances, especially when legacy equipment is involved.

-In other cases, both upstream and downstream traffic needs to be encrypted.
+In other cases, both upstream and downstream traffic need to be encrypted.
 EPON natively supports this mode of operation, which also has the advantage that a malicious actor who intercepts traffic at the OLT cannot read any communication.

-The introduction to this section makes it sound like PON security is somewhat of a trade-off, too, but that’s really not the case.
+The introduction to this section makes it sound like PON security is somewhat of a trade-off, too, but that’s not the case.
 PONs can be a significantly more secure solution than other networking technologies.

-Fibre optic cables do not leak radio or electrical signals like copper cables do, and are harder to splice intrusively.
+Fibre optic cables do not leak radio or electrical signals like copper cables do and are harder to splice intrusively.
 Furthermore, the security model of ONTs was designed from the very beginning with the assumption that other ONTs on the network may be controlled by malicious users.

 It would be too bold and too general a statement to say that the security model of PONs is superior to that of Ethernet networks.
 However, it has fewer edge cases to cover, and – assuming the hardware encryption at the ONTs isn’t broken – it is easier to implement a secure communication model over PON than over Ethernet, at least at the most basic level of the network stack.